 Effective Refractive Index

-For plane waves in homogeneous transparent media, the refractive index n can be used to quantify the increase in the wavenumber (phase change per unit length) caused by the medium: the wavenumber is n times higher than it would be in vacuum.
+For plane waves of light in homogeneous transparent media (e.g. in optical materials), the refractive index n can be used to quantify the increase in the wavenumber (phase change per unit length) caused by the medium: the wavenumber is n times higher than it would be in vacuum.
 The effective refractive index neff has the analogous meaning for light propagation in a waveguide with restricted transverse extension: the β value (phase constant) of the waveguide (for some wavelength) is the effective index times the vacuum wavenumber:

 The mode-dependent and frequency-dependent β values can be calculated with a mode solver software.
 They depend on the refractive index profile of the waveguide.
 From frequency-dependent β values, one may also calculate chromatic dispersion, e.g. by numerical differentiation.

-Note that the effective refractive index depends not only on the wavelength but also (for multimode waveguides) on the mode in which the light propagates.
-For this reason, it is also called modal index.
+Note that the effective refractive index depends not only on the wavelength (or optical frequency) but also (for multimode waveguides) on the mode in which the light propagates.
+For that reason, it is also called modal index.
 Obviously, the effective index is not just a material property, but depends on the whole waveguide design.
 Its value can be obtained with numerical mode calculations, for example.
 It can vary substantially near a mode cut-off.

 The effective refractive index contains information on the phase velocity of light, but not on the group velocity; for the latter, one can similarly define an effective group index in analogy to the group index for plane waves in a homogeneous medium.